edgelesssys/marblerun/docs/add-service.md

 Adding a service to your application requires two steps:

-1. Building your service together with Edgeless Mesh to inject our *Marble* data plane.
+1. Building your service together with Marblerun to inject our *Marble* data plane.
 2. Adding the service to the manifest so it will be recognized and managed by the *Coordinator* control plane.

-## Building your service with Edgeless Mesh
+## Building your service with Marblerun

-We distinguish two cases when building your confidential application with Edgeless Mesh:
+We distinguish two cases when building your confidential application with Marblerun:

 1. Your service is written in Go
     * You need to build your project together with our *Marble* code
     * We have an example on how to do this [here](https://github.com/edgelesssys/coordinator/blob/master/samples/helloworld/README.md)

 1. Your service is written in any other language that can be compiled to binary code (e.g. C++)
-    * You need link your code against our *Marble* library
+    * You need to link your code against our *Marble* library
     * We have an example on how to do this [here](https://github.com/edgelesssys/coordinator/blob/master/samples/helloc%2B%2B/README.md)

 ## Adding your service to the Manifest